 Confidentiality Covenant: As you already know, confidentiality is a big deal for both the Board and the District Committees on Ordained Ministry.
 We’ve always taken that seriously, but this year we’re emphasizing our intentionality in this important aspect of treating our candidates with the utmost respect.
 If you haven’t yet signed the online Confidentiality Covenant, please do so as soon as possible.

 #38: 09/19/2022 DCOM Training

 DCOM Training: Thanks to all who were able to participate in last Wednesday's DCOM training!
 It was great to see so many faces around the Zoom screen.
 This week's tip is to bookmark this recording of the Sept.
-14 DCOM training.
+14 DCOM training (and you'll also need this password: !M2hZj4Z).
 Members of your committee who were not able to attend can get some helpful information from the recording--ditto for any new members you bring in over the next several months.

 #37: 09/12/2022 Anti-Plagiarism Tool